neuroeddu/Auto-qPCR/README.md

 either a local browers will open or you will have the link in your terminal click open link and the GUI will open in a browser.

-# Orginal python script instructions
+# Command Line python script instructions

-The python script to run the RNA seq data processing from the terminal is still avialable in "simplified program"
+The python script to run the RNA seq data processing from the terminal is still avialable in "command line program"

 Step to run a qPCR analysis